-Adopting a gluten-free diet has become a popular trend in the last five or so years.
-Originally, this diet was developed to help those diagnosed with celiac disease.
+Adopting a gluten-free diet has become a popular diet trend in the last five or so years.
+Originally, this medical diet was developed to help those diagnosed with celiac disease.
 However, the gluten-free diet has now been adopted by a number of people that far exceed those that have actually been diagnosed with celiac disease.

 As it turns out, it does not.